mkbaldwin/micronaut-todo/README.md

 # micronaut-todo

-A very simple "to do" application built with [Micronaut](http://micronaut.io/) framework.
-The project currently uses a snapshot release that must be built and published to a local repository.
+This is a simple project just to experiment with the new [Micronaut](http://micronaut.io/) framework.
+It uses a snapshot release of the framework that must be built from source (at the time this was written there aren't builds published to any repos yet).
 Follow the instructions for Micronaut documentation to do this.

+This code is purely experimental, and is not intended to actually be used other than for learning.